elenabachini/elenabachini.github.io/_pages/cv.md

 Project participations
 =====
-* <em>"RETURN - multi-Risk sciEnce for resilienT commUnities undeR a changiNg climate"</em> project, MUR-PNRR  Extended Partnership PE3 on Natural Risks Next-Generation EU (Scientific head Antonia Larese)
+* <em>"RETURN - multi-Risk sciEnce for resilienT commUnities undeR a changiNg climate"</em> project,  MUR-PNRR Extended Partnership PE5 on Natural Risks
+Next-Generation EU, 01/10/2021-31/03/2026 (Scientific head A. Larese)

+* <em> ''REACT - Digital Twins of Civil StRucturEs And Protection Systems in A ClimAte Change PerspecTive'' <\em> project, TUM-IAS (Germany), 01/10/2021-30/09/2024 (PI A. Larese)

-* Research Unit <em>“Vector- and Tensor-Valued Surface PDEs” (FOR 3013)</em>, German Research Foundation DFG (PI Axel Voigt)
+* Research Unit <em>“Vector- and Tensor-Valued Surface PDEs” (FOR 3013)</em>, German Research Foundation DFG (PI A. Voigt)

-* <em>"NEMESIS - NumErical MEthods for the SImulation of the impact of extreme hazards on Structures and landscape"</em> project, University of Padua (PI Antonia Larese)
+* <em>"NEMESIS - NumErical MEthods for the SImulation of the impact of extreme hazards on Structures and landscape"</em> project, University of Padua (PI A. Larese)

-* <em>"HYDROSEM: Fluvial and tidal meanders of the Venetian-Po plain: from hydrodynamics to stratigraphy”</em> project (Progetto di Eccellenza CARIPARO 2017, PI Massimiliano Ghinassi)
+* <em>"HYDROSEM: Fluvial and tidal meanders of the Venetian-Po plain: from hydrodynamics to stratigraphy”</em> project (Progetto di Eccellenza CARIPARO 2017, PI M. Ghinassi)

-* UniPD-SID-2016 project <em>“Approximation and discretization of PDEs on Manifolds for Environmental Modeling”</em>, University of Padua (PI Mario Putti)
+* UniPD-SID-2016 project <em>“Approximation and discretization of PDEs on Manifolds for Environmental Modeling”</em>, University of Padua (PI M. Putti)

 Awards and fellowships
 =====